GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
+> ### You can't just ask customers what they want and then try to give that to them.
+By the time you get it built, they'll want something new.
 >
-> ~ *Albert Einstein*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts